 Librarians are professionals trained in information science.
 Working at a school, local library in a town, or even for the government, a librarian aides those in need of informational articles and services while managing and organizing those materials as well.

-Librarians are responsible for a vast amount of information, from the classic management of books and periodicals to more modern responsibilities involving audio and video recordings and digital resources and services.
+Librarians are responsible for a vast amount of information, from the classic management of books and periodicals to more modern responsibilities involving audio and video recordings, as well as digital resources.

-Public Service Librarians - spend their time working with the public in many local libraries worldwide.
+- spend their time working with the public in many local libraries worldwide.
 They provide proper material for each age range from child to adult.
-A Public Service Librarian advocates reading competence with many libraries offering services for children that aid in early learning.
+A public service librarian advocates reading competence with many libraries offering services for children that aid in early learning.

-Systems Librarians - are responsible for maintaining the many systems used in the library.
+- are responsible for maintaining the many systems used in the library.
 They often troubleshoot any problems that arise in the library cataloging, as well as developing those systems as needed.
-Systems Librarians should have a sound background with computers as these librarians are responsible for maintaining the computer systems used for record keeping.
+Systems librarians should have a sound background with computers as these librarians are responsible for maintaining the computer systems used for record keeping.

 Librarians in large universities will often hold a doctoral degree in library and information science, often participating in continuing eduction and library training programs.
 This helps librarians remain up-to-date on the best resources they can offer to their users.